shaikat010/ERC-20-Decentralised_Exchange/README.md

-# BlockchainExpert - ERC20 and DEX Contract
+# ERC20 and DEX Contract

 This project provides two smart contracts, one that implements a ERC20 token and another that allows users to sell/transfer their tokens.
 This project includes automated testing and a slim frontend for interacting with these contracts.